RedNeutron-git/Excercise-1---Weather-Forcast-with-Accuweather/README.md

 # Desclaimer
-I made this script not for business purpose, just an excercise This script was inspired by Accuweather https://www.accuweather.com/
+I made this script not for business purpose, just an excercise\n This script was inspired by Accuweather https://www.accuweather.com/

 Feel free, if you need it and modify it, cheers!